-The psychology and the philosophy behind The Art of The Deal is outstanding.
+The psychology and the philosophy behind The Art of The Deal are outstanding.

-Trump’s analysis on neurosis that leads to success is spot on, his philosophy on enjoying because life’s uncertain is
+Trump’s analysis of the neurosis that leads to success is spot on, as his philosophy on enjoying because life is uncertain.

-Trump makes a lot of reflection in here which are actually quite deep.
+Trump makes a lot of reflections here which are actually quite deep.
 For example, he discusses of people who will never find out about their talent because they simply never tried -for lack of good fortune or courage, he says-.

 - Great Childhood Stories